MAP../KANcycling/Map.html../KANcycling/Map.htmlshapeimage_7_link_0

 Getting There

 Okayama is a central rail link for both regular and shinkansen bullet trains.
 Plan on at least three hours and fifteen minutes (or up to four hours) if coming from Tokyo.
 From Shin-Osaka, it's only about 40 minutes.
 Those on a budget should know that JR's shinkaisoku commuter trains barrel from as far away as the eastern edge of Lake Biwa for only the price of the regular ticket (no express charges).
-However, they only go as far west as Himeji, and there appears to be only one kaisoku commuter express a day between Himeji and Okayama.
-But since the starting point for this tour is Oku station, you can take the regular train to Aioi and then change to the southern Ako line.
-Note that this is a leisurely line; it will take you at least an hour to get from Aioi to Oku.
+However, they only go as far west as Himeji, and there appear to be few kaisoku commuter expresses each day between Himeji and Okayama (and the regular train takes considerably longer), so you’ll have to plan carefully if you’re on a budget.

 Accommodations